-I no longer think free choice encapsulates freedom, but is only a first step, or an open doorway toward freedom.
+I no longer think free choice encapsulates freedom but is only a first step or an open doorway toward freedom.
 I say this because as long as the freedom of choice exists, I can choose the path of bondage.
 This begs the question of what freedom actually is, and I have found that it seems to revolve around life.
-Things that inhibit life are often considered or described as bondage (think of the addict, the prisoner, the invalid, a paralyzing fear); conversely, someone liberated from these prisons has found new life, and new freedom.
+Things that inhibit life are often considered or described as bondage (think of the addict, the prisoner, the invalid, a paralyzing fear); conversely, someone liberated from these prisons has found new life and new freedom.
 To take it further, I have found that whenever I exercise my free choice with decisions that separate me from God, I’m choosing bondage.
 This helps frame my understanding of freedom in simple terms: freedom is life, and I believe life is only found in Jesus; thus, freedom is intimacy with Jesus or love.
-I think my point becomes clearer when we ask ourselves what Christ died to set us free from in the first place: bondage to sin and death.
+I think my point becomes clearer when we ask ourselves what Christ died to set us free from in the first place: bondage to the fear of death.

 I see people faced with this dilemma frequently.
 When they learn that they are under no obligation in Christ, what will they choose?
 You are free to spend as much or as little time with Him as you want.
 You don’t have to read the bible; you don’t have to spend time waiting on Him; you don’t have to be generous with your life; you don’t have to do anything; in fact, you are free to do whatever you want, no matter how right or wrong.
 But make no mistake, what you do with your free choice leads to one of two places: growing maturity in Christ, or growing enslavement to death.